ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 context inputs.

 For example, a future specification might encapsulate DNS messages, which use the "application/dns-message" media type {{?RFC8484}}.
-In the definition of a new, encrypted media type, the specification might define the use of string "application/dns-message request" (plus a zero byte and the header for the full value) for request encryption and the string "application/dns-message response" for response encryption.
+In the definition of new, encrypted media types, specifications might define the use of string "application/dns-message request" (plus a zero byte and the header for the full value) for request encryption and the string "application/dns-message response" for response encryption.